MicrosoftDocs/data-integration/data-integration/vnet/use-data-gateways-sources-power-bi.md

 ## Microsoft Entra ID single sign-on for Direct Query

-When a user interacts with a DirectQuery report in the Power BI Service, each cross-filter, slice, sort, and report editing operation can result in queries that execute live against the underlying Azure VNet data source.
+When a user interacts with a DirectQuery report in the Power BI Service, each cross-filter, slice, sort, and report editing operation can result in queries that execute live against the underlying Azure virtual network data source.
 When you configure single sign-on (SSO) for an applicable data source, queries execute under the Microsoft Entra ID identity of the user that interacts with Power BI.

 To enable Microsoft Entra ID SSO, on the **Manage Gateways** page in Power BI, go to the **Data source settings** page, and select the **Use SSO via Azure AD for Direct Queries** check box.

 :::image type="content" source="media/azure-ad-sso.png" alt-text="Screenshot of the data source settings page with Use SSO via Microsoft Entra ID for Direct queries emphasized.":::

-## Use virtual network (VNet) data gateways in Power BI semantic models
+## Use virtual network data gateways in Power BI semantic models

-A Power BI report maker or creator can now publish a report and associate the semantic model to the VNet data gateway data source.
+A Power BI report maker or creator can now publish a report and associate the semantic model to the virtual network data gateway data source.

 :::image type="content" source="media/use-in-pbi-datasets.png" alt-text="Screenshot of the Gateway connection showing the data sources included in the semantic model.":::